 Detach toys from exersaucer and allow baby to play with them on the floor if she is not yet sitting independently.
 This may not apply to all brands, but if it does, go for it!
 This will allow him to get down on the floor as he continues to develop motor skills and explore the environment while still being able to play with the great toys that came with the saucer.

 Place a pillow under baby’s feet so she’s not totally flat-footed or tippie-toed.
 We don’t want to promote either position.
-Just keep an eye on her feet to make sure she’s not standing with them in an abnormal position, like ankles rolled over or toes tucked under.
+I learned this tip from child development guru Laura Sobell.
+Just keep an eye on baby’s feet to make sure she’s not standing with them in an abnormal position, like ankles rolled over or toes tucked under.

 Limit the amount of rocking baby can perform while in saucer by using stabilizing legs provided.
 Exersaucers give babies the opportunity to bounce and rock, putting a smile on their (and their caregivers’) face.
 However, this rocking can carry over to other contexts where it is unsafe or uncalled for (e.g., sitting on the floor and tipping backward, sitting in baby bath and tipping forward, sitting in high chair).
 Trust me, I’ve seen it with my own eyes.
 Many saucers include stabilizing legs that fold down to limit rocking, especially for older babies who can really get them going like a carnival ride at the county fair!